 Susanna was doing housework when the head of the Republican party in her town stopped by to confirm whether or not she was running for office.
 That’s how she found out her name was on the ballot.

-And with that, the twenty seven year old mother of four, confirmed her candidacy for mayor.
-Once she confirmed, the head of the Republican party said “All right, we will elect you and just show those fellows who framed up this deal a thing or two.”
+And with that, the twenty-seven-year-old mother of four confirmed her candidacy for mayor.
+Once she confirmed, the head of the Republican party said, “All right, we will elect you and just show those fellows who framed up this deal a thing or two.”

 In her first meeting as mayor, she faced a number of the men who tried to humiliate her.
-She looked at them along with all the other members of the city council, and without bitterness or anger, she made her first statement, “Gentlemen, what is your pleasure?
+She looked at them along with all the other city council members and, without bitterness or anger, made her first statement, “Gentlemen, what is your pleasure?
 You are the duly elected officials of this town, I am merely your presiding officer.”

 - Reader donations help us continue writing stories.
 If you enjoyed this snapshot and are able to help, please visit our Patreon page to donate.

 “Susanna Salter: First Female U.S. Mayor.” sources: “Susanna Madora Salter First Woman Mayor.”
 Kansas Historical Society. / Portrait of Susanna Salter taken in 1887, Kansas Historical Society – Wikimedia Commons.

 To cite: “Susanna Salter: First Female U.S. Mayor.”
 Published by Historical Snapshots.